 Are you a beginner to radio or satellite communications?
 See below for how to get started!

-Anyone with a UHF-band amateur radio can hear EQUiSat transmissions, and you can even run what you hear through our decoder website to try and extract the satellite’s telemetry data!
+Anyone with a UHF-band amateur radio can hear EQUiSat transmissions.
+You can even decode the satellite’s telemetry using one of several methods:

 Beacon Frequency: 435.55 MHz